Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

 Signature to the successful formula of "Breaking Bad" were the breathtaking locations across Albuquerque and the state of New Mexico.
 My opportunity came in January 2013 when the Key Assistant Locations Manager gave me a call late one Sunday night.
 I knew him from a show we worked on the year previous called "After Hours," the pilot episode of NBC's new medical drama, The Night Shift.
 While "Breaking Bad" was in-between seasons, the crew often went to work on different projects.
 I made mention that I would love to work on the hit show and much to my surprise, they kept their word and I was hired as a Day-player locations production assistant.

 Just a head's up—this article contains spoilers.
 For those of you who haven't caught up on the series yet, you have been warned!

-Breaking Bad was known as a Locations Heavy show, in other words they spend more time out filming on location than they do in the studio.
-Therefore the show had a very large locations staff who were tasked with the colossal task of scouting, securing, managing and restoring every location the show used.
-The herarchy was set up as follows:
+Breaking Bad was known as a Locations Heavy show, in other words, they spend more time out filming on location than they do in the studio.
+Therefore the show had a very large locations staff who were tasked with the colossal task of scouting, securing, managing, and restoring every location the show used.
+The hierarchy was set up as follows:

 - Locations Manager